 SEND Implementation Support Officers

 SEND Implementation and Support Officers have in-depth knowledge of the different SEND pathways and first-hand experience of working with SEND services.
-They will act as a bridge between school, you and the Statutory SEND Service and will work closely with school to ensure that your child's needs are met, and that you and your family are well supported in the journey.
+They will act as a bridge between school, you and the Statutory SEND Service and will work closely with school to ensure that your child's needs are met, and that you and your family are well supported along the journey.

 Developing Special Provision Locally (DSPL)